SFS2X Docs / Overview / sfs2x-protocol

 The HTTP Tunnel solution offered by SmartFoxServer 2X is called BlueBox and it is a failover technology for clients unable to use TCP sockets.
 The client API can automatically revert to an HTTP-based connection that acts as a tunnel for the standard SFS2X protocol (including TLS encryption).

 This way players behind a firewall or proxy can still enjoy online multiplayer games at a moderate performance cost.
 Even most real-time games should remain playable in this context since the BlueBox offers a series of optimizations to compensate the added latency of the HTTP-based solution.

-The BlueBox requires the internal Jetty web server to be active and properly configured in the Administration Tool's Server Configurator > Web server tab.
+The BlueBox requires the internal web server to be active and properly configured in the Administration Tool's Server Configurator > Web Server tab.

 To learn more about the BlueBox, we recommend this article.